 Safe Haven Wildlife Refuge Center provides wildlife rescue, veterinary care, direct contact for emergency care, referrals to other facilities, and community support and education.

 Getting To Safe Haven Wildlife Refuge

 The nearest town with lodging, food, and gas is Winnemucca 34 miles northeast of Imlay.
-Mill City, five miles away does have a huge Travel Centers of America truck stop that offers food and lodging.
+Mill City, five miles away, does have a large Travel Centers of America truck stop that offers food and lodging.